KylieCou/skills-github-pages/index.md

 ---
-title: Writing, Technically
+title: The Writing on the Wall
 ---
-A blog about the ins and outs of technical writing and communication by an enthusiast in the field.
+Hello, and welcome to Writing, Technically!
+Here, I blog about the ins and outs of technical writing and communication as an enthusiast in the field.
+I hope you stick around to enjoy the words I've thrown at the wall!